quii/learn-go-with-tests/io.md

 }
 ```

-**That is 100% not idiomatic**.
-Adding contextual information (i.e what you were doing to cause the error) to your error messages makes operating your software far easier.
+**That is 100% not idiomatic.** Adding contextual information (i.e what you were doing to cause the error) to your error messages makes operating your software far easier.

 If you try and compile you'll get some errors.